JetBrains/intellij-sdk-docs/topics/products/androidstudio/android_studio.md

 runIde {
   // Absolute path to installed target 3.5 Android Studio to use as
-  // IDE Development Instance (the "Contents" dir is macOS specific): ideDir = file('/Applications/Android Studio.app/Contents') }
+  // IDE Development Instance (the "Contents" directory is macOS specific): ideDir = file('/Applications/Android Studio.app/Contents') }
 ```